mozilla/remote-settings/docs/tutorial-dev-server.rst

 Introduction
 ------------

-We run a public instance of Kinto, the underlying software of Remote Settings, at https://kinto.dev.mozaws.net/v1
+Remote Settings is built on top of a project called Kinto.
+As a service to the Kinto community, Mozilla hosts a public instance of Kinto at https://kinto.dev.mozaws.net/v1.
+Although this server is not officially maintained and has no official connection with the Remote Settings project, it can be convenient to use it when exploring Remote Settings.

 Several authentication options are available.
 We will use local accounts and Basic Auth for the sake of simplicity.